Create Recovery Drive or System Repair Disc in Windows 8 and 8.1

 Create a recovery drive window opens.
-Insert a blank, writable CD or DVD, or connect a USB drive.
-Then click Next.
+Connect a USB drive, wait about 10 seconds and then click Next.

-If you want to create a bootable USB Recovery Drive, click the correct one in the Select the USB flash drive window.
+Click the correct drive letter in the Select the USB flash drive window.
 Then click Next.

 The drive formatting and file copying process might take several minutes, depending on the speed of your USB drive.
 After the drive is ready, click Finish.

 Now test that your device is really able to boot from the Recovery Drive: some older USB drives do not support booting.
 If this is the case, create Recovery Drive on a newer stick and re-test.

 If you prefer to create a bootable CD or DVD System Repair Disc (possible in Windows 8 only), open Settings Search with keyboard shortcut Windows Key+W, type recovery and click Windows 7 File Recovery (yes, that actually is named Windows 7 File Recovery).